khlevon98/panembed/README.md

 # About

 This is small project named [PanEmbed](https://panembed.herokuapp.com).
-This is small project named PanEmbed.

 Idea meaning in that user can upload his panorama photo and get embed code for that photo.